ShivaniDamodar/BackEndAutomation/README.md

  How to run the project?

 	IDE
-	For compilation and unit test errors, right click the project That was imported as a maven project and select Run As > Maven Test  > Run.
+	For compilation and unit test errors, right click the project That was imported as a maven project and select Run As > Maven Install>  Maven Test  > Run.

 	CMD
 	1. Open command prompt
 	2. cd {Projectpath}
+	3. mvn install
-	3. mvn test
+	4. mvn test